Bobholamovic/CNN-FRIQA/README.md

 The code of testing the model on a single image is desired, yet to be provided.

-As the patches are randomly extracted, there should be a random noise in the output of the model, which explains the slight difference of performance upon different attempts.
+As the patches are randomly extracted, there should be a random noise in the output of the model, which explains the slight difference of the performances upon different attempts.

-Some pertrained models and the script to make filename lists are to be uploaded later.
+Some pertrained models ~~and the script to make filename lists~~ are to be uploaded later.